 The Carceral Geography Lab is a community of researchers at or connected to the School of Geography, Earth and Environmental Sciences (GEES) at the University of Birmingham, UK, actively researching carceral spaces and experiences.

-Dominique Moran, Reader in Carceral Geography
+Dominique Moran, Professor in Carceral Geography

 Ellie Slee, Doctoral Researcher